44 Turbofan & Turboprop Engines

 The flow in a turbofan engine is split into two paths, as shown in the figure below:

-- The flow through the core of engine, as in a turbojet engine.
+- The flow through the engine’s core is similar to that of a turbojet engine.

 - The fan produces the surrounding axial “bypass” flow.